-In legal writing, this solution has received much criticism (35).
-And indeed, it seems short sighted to entirely exclude virtual companies, as rare as they may be, from the personal scope of many existing international contract law instruments.
-When accordingly attempting a more liberal construction of the "place of business" requirement in cases in which no "click-and-mortar companies" (36) are concerned, a reliance on a "mobile" place of business - i.e. the respective (changing) locations at which the virtual companies' individual business activities are conducted - would arguably be incompatible with two of the principles on which Articles 4(h) and 6 UN Electronic Communications Convention are based, namely the focus on the non-transitory nature of a place of business and the possibility to easily ascertain its location.
+In legal writing, this solution has received much criticism (Hettenbach 2008: 93-94; Polanski 2007: 114: 'one of the major drawbacks of this convention').
+And, indeed, it seems shortsighted to entirely exclude virtual companies, as rare as they may be, from the personal scope of many existing international contract law instruments.
+When accordingly attempting a more liberal construction of the 'place of business' requirement in cases in which no 'click-and-mortar companies' (Polanski 2007: 114) are concerned, a reliance on a 'mobile' place of business - that is, the respective (changing) locations at which the virtual companies' individual business activities are conducted - would arguably be incompatible with two of the principles on which articles 4(h) and 6 of the UN Electronic Communications Convention are based, namely the focus on the non-transitory nature of a place of business and the possibility of easily ascertaining its location.
 In the case of virtual companies, it therefore appears preferable to treat the company's place of registration (if any) as its place of business, given that the place of registration is usually non-transitory.
-This solution is at the same time in accordance with the spirit of Article 6(1) UN Electronic Communications Convention which primarily looks to the location indicated by a party in order to determine its place of business: As an entity's registration usually involves some kind of publicity (e.g. through the publication of the company register's content) (37), a company registration resembles an indirect indication of this location by the registered party.
+This solution is at the same time in accordance with the spirit of article 6(1) of the UN Electronic Communications Convention, which primarily looks to the location indicated by a party in order to determine its place of business: as an entity's registration usually involves some kind of publicity, for example, through the publication of the company register's content (see Noack 1995: 603-607), a company registration resembles an indirect indication of this location by the registered party.